 Keep in mind that DIY tests will only uncover the most obvious leaks—you’ll need a professional to do a blower-door test if you want a full analysis of the issue.

 Ready to fix air leaks for good?
-(And cut your energy waste that shows up on your monthly utility bills?)
 Discover how you could get air sealing, insulation, and even HVAC upgrades at no upfront cost with Sealed.
-Take our quick quiz to see if you qualify.
+Answer our quick questionnaire to see if you qualify.